 In Bangladesh, prices of food items have a correlation with the prices of those items in International market.
 Hence, subsequent impact of price changes in international market should be similar for both increase and decrease of prices.
 However, things don't exactly work the way it should in this country.
 This relationship is stronger in case of increase i.e. prices of food items in local market responds faster to prices increase in international market, but prices decrease in international market takes time to reflect in local market.
-For those who can't afford to buy food, fill out this florida ebt application to get help.

 A recent World Bank study titled "Bangladesh Development Update " has mentioned that 12-13% of total import of Bangladesh are food items and wheat, cooking oil and sugar tops the list.
 Any changes of prices in the international market is immediately reflected in local prices.
 Among these three, sugar price responds quickly.